Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Maintained a default setting throughout all scene to prevent resizing of the game stage.

 Ensures that the game stage remains fixed in size to prevent incomplete game visuals.
+### e.
+Animation Timer

+Initially, utilizing threads for the game engine resulted in numerous errors.

+To address this issue, the implementation has been updated to use an animation timer instead.

+This change avoids concurrent execution of threads, preventing collisions and associated errors in the game.